Ani-hub-ux/SCT_CS_1/README.md

-Problem Statement: create as program that can encrypt and decrypt text using the caesar cipher algorithm. allow user to input a message and a shift value to perform encryption and decryption.
+Problem Statement: Create as program that can encrypt and decrypt text using the caesar cipher algorithm.
+Allow user to input a message and a shift value to perform encryption and decryption.

 Coding Language Used: Python

 Caesar Ciphewr Encrypt/Decrypt Text:
 This Python program allows you to encrypt and decrypt messages using the Caesar Cipher algorithm.
-Users can input a message and a shift value to perform the encryption or decryption
+Users can input a message and a shift value to perform the encryption or decryption.

 Features Of Encrypt/Decrypt:
 Encrypt Text: Convert your plaintext message into ciphertext by shifting characters based on the provided shift value.